Nesley Jean

-Nesley Jean (born 16 March 1985) is a former Bahamian international soccer player who played as a striker for the Bahamas national team, for which he is currently the head coach.
+Nesley Jean (born 16 March 1985) is a former Bahamian international soccer player who played as a striker for the Bahamas national team, for which he was the head coach.

 Club career

 Jean played for local side Bears.

 International career

 He made his international debut for Bahamas in an October 2001 friendly match against Haiti and has earned a total of 13 caps, scoring 5 goals.
 He has represented his country in 5 FIFA World Cup qualification matches.

 He also played for the national beach soccer team.

 International goals

 Scores and results list Bahamas' goal tally first.